elmtree-askmo/cloudcannon-app/content/learn/mathematics/what-is-the-significance-of-intercepts-and-vertex-in-graphing-functions.md

 _schema: default
 id: 163735
 date: 2025-01-27
-title: >-
-    What is the significance of intercepts and vertex in graphing functions?
+title: What is the significance of intercepts and vertex in graphing functions?
-article_title: >-
-    What is the significance of intercepts and vertex in graphing functions?
+article_title: What is the significance of intercepts and vertex in graphing functions?
 date_format: MMM DD, YYYY
 post_on_text: Posted on
 seo:
   title: QuickTakes | Mathematics
   page_description: >-
-    This content discusses the significance of intercepts and the vertex in graphing functions, specifically focusing on quadratic functions and their key characteristics.
+    This content explains the significance of intercepts and the vertex in graphing functions, focusing on quadratic functions.
+It details how to find y-intercepts, x-intercepts, and the vertex, along with their implications for understanding the graph's characteristics.
   page_keywords: >-
-    intercepts, vertex, graphing functions, quadratic functions, y-intercept, x-intercepts, maximum value, minimum value, axis of symmetry, graph behavior
+    graphing functions, intercepts, vertex, quadratic functions, y-intercept, x-intercepts, maximum value, minimum value, roots, optimization problems, axis of symmetry, graph behavior
 author: QuickTakes
 question: >-
     What is the significance of intercepts and vertex in graphing functions?